schnuko/gentrimap/README.md

 gentrimap
 =========

 This GentriMap comes preloaded with Berlin data for 2007 to 2011.
+See in context at <a href="http://gentrimap.net">gentrimap.net</a>.

 Customise it to include your own data by adding your own topojson and csv files to the _/data folder.